1. Are you accepting applications for 2022?

 Yes, but it should be reviewed and co-signed by the department chair.
 They will also need to address how doing a clinical trial is feasible within the remaining time horizon of your training.

-Residential course (July 22 - 25, 2019 in Iowa City, IA): The residential course will start with a dinner reception on the first evening.
+(July in Ann Arbor, MI or Iowa City, IA): The intensive experience/residential course will start with a dinner reception on the first evening.
 Lectures will begin at 8AM and end at 5:30PM on the other days.
 There will be small group activities; and a networking dinner during one evening of the course.
-A copy of the 2018 residential course agenda is available here
+A copy of the 2019 residential course agenda is available here

-Summer/Fall Phase (August - November, 2019): you will spend a significant amount of time refining your trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November 2019.
-Again, you will need to spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
+Summer/Fall Phase (August - November): you will spend a significant amount of time refining your trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November.
+Again, you will need to spend at least 2-3 hours per week working on assignments, reviewing course material, and participating in small group meetings and attending webinars virtually.
 Pre-tests and self-assessments will both take about 1 hour each month.
 The intention is that this time after the residential course will be similar to what you would already be doing in preparing a trial protocol/grant proposal, but will be enhanced by the mentorship and structure of this course.

-No, the advanced track is not being offered in 2019, although it may resume in the future.
+No, the advanced track is not being offered currently, although it may resume in the future*.

 Background on the advanced track: In previous years applicants with more advanced clinical trial ideas that may have benefited from adaptive designs, clinical trial simulation, or both were given the opportunity to apply for an advanced track that provided additional planning activities.
 Given the complexity of this sort of design work with clinical trial simulation and many design iterations, a collaborating biostatistician from the same institution was requred to work with the clinician.